MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

    For detailed syntax and parameter information, see [New-ServicePrincipal](/powershell/module/exchange/new-serviceprincipal).

-3. In Exchange Online PowerShell, run the following command to add the service principal as a member of the custom role group:
+3. In Exchange Online PowerShell or Security & Compliance PowerShell, run the following command to add the service principal as a member of the custom role group:

    ```powershell
    Add-RoleGroupMember -Identity "<CustomRoleGroupName>" -Member <$<VariableName2>.Identity | $<VariableName2>.ServiceId | $<VariableName2>.Id>